PACIFIC ISLAND HOOKS

 ‘O Clint ko’u inoa.
 I am a pacific island artisan.

-My pieces are all custom and one of a kind, handcrafted from ivory, bone, wood, stone and shell.
+My pieces are all custom and one of a kind, handcrafted from fossilized ivory (nfs), bone, wood, stone and shell.

 I sculpt each piece from its raw organic beginning to its gorgeous pristine finish.